phildenhoff/nx-with-functional-languages/README.md

 - `ts-using-tsc/`: Demonstrates how to use all of the `utils/` libraries from a TypeScript app (e.g. utils-rescript).
 - `js-no-build/`: Demonstrates how a JS-only app can import a (properly configured) library (e.g. utils-rescript).

+Currently, this repo supports writing code in the following languages:

+- Purescript
+- Rescript
+- Civet
+- Scala

+In the future, I'd like to support ElixirScript.

 ## Guidelines

 Where possible, we use the following guidelines: